-Home to almost twelve and a half million souls, Moscow is many things to many people, and everyone finds their own reasons to visit and to keep coming back to the city.
-Being one of Europe’s great cultural destinations, as well as one of the world’s largest and most populous cities, there is an infinite number of reasons to visit Moscow attractions.
-And to make it easier for travellers like you, we created a list of the crowd’s top fifteen reasons and attractions on why everyone should visit Moscow.
+Home to almost over 12 million souls, Moscow is many things to many people, and everyone finds their own reasons to visit Moscow.
+There is an infinite number of reasons to visit Moscow and its attractions.
+To make it easier for travellers, we created a list of the crowd’s top fifteen reasons and attractions everyone should visit when in Moscow.

 Whether you are just dipping your toes into the art world or you know everything about arts, Moscow is a must-visit for every self-proclaimed or certified art connoisseur and historian.
 The city has numerous historical and contemporary museums and art galleries and they are essential in the list when you visit Moscow.
 Among the plethora of galleries and museums is The State Tretyakov Gallery holding the world’s foremost collection of Russian fine art.
 Another is the Pushkin State Museum of Fine Arts which showcases artworks from the ancient times to this day such as the paintings of Rembrandt, Botticelli, Van Gogh, and Picasso.
 The Moscow Museum of Modern Art, on the other hand, displays artworks created in the 20th and 21st centuries.